 Once the form is submitted, NHS Digital will contact you directly with the information provided to go through the authentication process and will then set the accounts up.
 This will take up to two weeks to set up.

 If you require further help completing this form, or for other NHS mail enquiries, please email: firstname.lastname@example.org

 To register for any additional individual @nhs.net email addresses, contact NHS Digital on 0333 200 1133, explaining why the additional addresses are required.

 Performers (whether employed or locum) will need to ask a contractor to apply for an individual address on their behalf.
 If the contractor has already been allocated his/her 2 individual addresses, this will need to be done via the method for additional addresses described above.

 To regain access to an existing NHS mail account, please call NHS Digital on 0333 200 1133.

-A condition of using an nhs.net account is the need to have completed the reduced version of the NHS Data Security and Protection Toolkit https://www.dsptoolkit.nhs.uk/.
+A condition of using an nhs.net account is the need to have completed the reduced version of the NHS Data Security and Protection Toolkit.
 If you are registering as part of a practice, only one person per practice needs to do this.
-For more inforrmation on which version you need, see Quality in Optometry.
+For more information see our DSPT page.